 6 Local priority Control environmental exposures which have an adverse impact on health 1.
 2. 3.
 4. 5.
 6. excessive noise in the communities.
 Report on local air quality within local authority area.
-FC NHSF 7 Local priority Resilience to respond to a Pandemic Flu outbreak through effective multiagency response 1.
-Continual cycle of revision and review of business continuity, Public Health Incident plans and Pandemic Flu Plans via relevant governance committees.
-Multi-agency pandemic influenza exercise led by Local Resilience Partnership.
-NHSF FC 8 Local priority Effective port health plans to provide adequate disease control measures 2.
+Review approach to swimming pools and spas to ensure appropriate controls are in place regarding infection control.
+Blue-green algae - Promotion of safe usage of recreational waters where there is a risk of BGA and responding to incidents.
+Progress contaminated land strategies.
+FC NHSF 7 Local priority Resilience to respond to a Pandemic Flu outbreak through effective multi- agency response 1.
+2. of business continuity, Public Health Incident plans and Pandemic Flu Plans via relevant governance committees.
+NHSF FC 8 Local priority Effective port health plans to provide adequate disease control measures 1.
+2. 3.
 Fife has seven seaports authorised (in accordance with International Heath Regulations) for the inspection and issuance of ship sanitation certificates, which are used to help identify and record all areas of ship-borne public health risks.
 A small number of cruise ships dock at Rosyth Port, and procedures are in place for dealing with cases of suspected infectious disease on board vessels in line with current guidance.
 Ongoing review of Fife ports status in line Regulation EU 2017/625 specifically with regards to Border Control Post status.
 NHSF FC 9 Local priority Reducing the impact of tobacco, alcohol and other harmful substances on public health 1.
-2. 3. respect of responsible drinking and challenge 25, or similar, scheme.
+2. 3.
+4. in enclosed and public places.
+Continue work with licensed trade in respect of responsible drinking and challenge 25, or similar, scheme.
+Continue regulatory work on Age- related sales activity of cigarettes (including e-cigarettes) and other products.
 NHSF FC

-5. Promotional campaign targeted at reducing the under-age sale of tobacco to children and young adults.
-6. Monitor the implementation of the legislation on no-smoking areas outside hospital buildings.
-10 Local priority Food safety priorities 1.
-Undertake statutory duties of the Food Authority in enforcing and promoting food safety in line with the Food Law Code of Practice and Fife Council's Service Delivery Plan.
-2. Work in partnership with other regulatory agencies to identify, investigate and tackle illegal / fraudulent food activities.
+Promotional campaign targeted at reducing the under-age sale of tobacco to children and young adults.
+Monitor the implementation of the legislation on no-smoking areas outside hospital buildings.
+10 Local priority Food safety priorities Undertake statutory duties of the Food Authority in enforcing and promoting food safety in line with the Food Law Code of Practice and Fife Council's Service Delivery Plan.
+Work in partnership with other regulatory agencies to identify, investigate and tackle illegal / fraudulent food activities.
 NHSF FC 11 Local priority Health and safety at work initiatives Fife Council Environmental Health, HSE and Workplace Team, and Health Promotion Service work in partnership to promote health, safety, and wellbeing initiatives, to assist workplaces comply with relevant statutory provisions and promote good work for all.
 Explore options for the development of a referral system where staff of Fife Council can raise health and wellbeing concerns of people they encounter during their daily work.
 The referral system would have knowledge of a wide range of services and support available across many sectors and should have the capacity to engage with the person directly to determine what support is required.
 NHSF FC 12 Local priority Minimise the adverse impact of climate change Sustainability and protection from climate change features within the Director of Public Report 2020-21, and Fife Council and NHS Fife will jointly develop climate change plans.
-NHSF FC Key
+NHSF FC Key NHS APH HPS SEP - Health Protecti A - Scottish Envi lant Health Agency on Scotland ronmental Protectic Social Care Partne on Agency